Department of Labor Logo United States Department of Labor

 Government 16

 Operators, distributors, and dispatchers who work in control rooms generally sit or stand at a control station.
-The work requires constant attention.
-Workers also may do rounds, checking equipment and doing other work outside the control room.
+Their work requires constant attention.
+They also may do rounds, checking equipment and doing other work outside the control room.
 Transmission stations and substations where distributors and dispatchers work are typically in locations that are separate from the generating station where power plant operators work.

 Work Schedules